Georgia Southern Eagles football: Wins over ranked opponents

+Wins over power five opponents

 Stadium

 Georgia Southern's home football games are played at Allen E. Paulson Stadium.
 The stadium was dedicated on September 29, 1984, and has an official seating capacity of 25,000.
 Prior to the Eagles' first FBS season, Paulson Stadium underwent a major expansion project that included the addition of a new football operations center and more than 6,000 new seats.
-The stadium's attendance record of 25,735 was set on September 17, 2016, when the Eagles beat Louisiana-Monroe 23-21.
+The stadium's attendance record of 26,483 was set on September 30, 2023, when the Eagles beat Coastal Carolina 38-28.
 Prior to the opening of Paulson Stadium and becoming a full FCS member in 1984, the Eagles played their first two modern era seasons at Womack Stadium on the campus of Statesboro High School.

 Awards

 The Eagles have won six NCAA FCS national championships, a mark surpassed only by the North Dakota State Bison.

 Walter Payton Award

 Georgia Southern is one of five schools to have multiple Walter Payton Award winners.
 The award, which honors the top offensive player in the FCS, was won by running back Adrian Peterson in 1999 and quarterback Jayson Foster in 2007.